grokthis/ucisc/docs/history/3_Rough_Hardware_Outline.md

 The best supported FPGA families so far are Project IceStorm (iCE40 FPGA's) and Project Trellis (ECP5 FPGA's).
 Both iCE40 and ECP5 are Lattice products, but the ECP5 family is a bit larger with more features, though both families are on the small end of the market.
-According to Mouser, the ECP5 price ranges from rougly 5.5 USD (12k LUT) to 65 USD (84k LUT) depending on the speed rating and I/O pin count.
+According to Mouser, the ECP5 price ranges from roughly 5.5 USD (12k LUT) to 65 USD (84k LUT) depending on the speed rating and I/O pin count.

 In order to figure out how to build a computer out of them, we need to know the basic